-- 44. Hence, the authority hereby passes this order and issues the following directions under Section 37 of the Act to ensure compliance of obligations cast upon the promoter as per the function entrusted to the authority under Section 34(f): - I. The respondent is directed to pay delay possession charges to the complainant against the paid-up amount at the prescribed rate of interest i.e.,11.10% p.a. for every month of delay from the due date of possession 16.03.2021 till offer of possession plus 2 months or actual handing over of possession whichever is earlier, as per proviso to Section 18(1) of the Act read with Rule 15 of the Rules, ibid. - II.
-The arrears of interest accrued so far shall be paid to the complainant within 90 days from the date of this order and interest for every month of delay shall be paid by the promoter to the allottee before 10th of the subsequent month as per Rule 16(2) of the Rules, ibid. - III.
-The complainant shall deposit the last demand raised by the respondent, if any outstanding remains after adjustment of the delayed possession charges. - IV.
-The rate of interest chargeable from the allottee by the promoter, in case of default shall be charged at the prescribed rate i.e., 11.10% by the respondent/promoter which is the same rate of interest which the promoter shall be liable to pay the allottee, in case of default i.e., the delayed possession charges as per Section 2(za) of the Act. - V. The respondent is directed to issue a revised statement of account after adjustment of delayed possession charges, and other reliefs as per above within a period of 30 days from the date of this order.
-The complainants are directed to pay outstanding dues if any remains, after adjustment of delay possession charges within a period of next 30 days.
+- 43. Hence, the authority hereby passes this order and issues the following directions under Section 37 of the Act to ensure compliance of obligations cast upon the promoter as per the function entrusted to the authority under Section 34(f): - I. The respondent is directed to pay delay possession charges to the complainant against the paid-up amount at the prescribed rate of interest i.e.,11.10% p.a. for every month of delay from the due date of possession 16.03.2021 till offer of possession plus 2 months after obtaining OC or actual handing over of possession whichever is earlier, as per proviso to Section 18(1) of the Act read with Rule 15 of the Rules, ibid.
+The due date of possession and the date of entitlement of delay possession charges are detailed in table given in para 36 of this order. - II.
+The arrears of interest accrued so far shall be paid to the complainant within 90 days from the date of this order and interest for every month of delay shall be paid by the promoter to the allottee before 10th of the subsequent month as per rule 16(2) of the Rules, ibid.

-- VI.
-The respondent is directed to handover the possession of the allotted unit to the complainant complete in all aspects as per specifications of buyer's agreement within one month from date of this order, as the occupation certificate in respect of the project has already been obtained by it from the competent authority. - VII.
-The respondent shall not charge anything from the complainant which is not part of the buyer's agreement and the provisions of the Affordable Housing Policy, 2013. - 45.
-This decision shall mutatis mutandis apply to cases mentioned in para 3 of this order. - 46.
+- III.
+The rate of interest chargeable from the allottee by the promoter, in case of default in making instalment as per payment plan, the same shall be charged at the prescribed rate i.e., 11.10% by the respondent/promoter which is the same rate of interest which the promoter shall be liable to pay the allottee, in case of default i.e., the delayed possession charges as per Section 2(za) of the Act. - IV.
+The respondent is directed to issue a revised statement of account after adjustment of delayed possession charges, and other reliefs as per above within a period of 30 days from the date of this order.
+The complainant is directed to pay outstanding dues if any remains, after adjustment of delay possession charges within a period of next 30 days. - V. The respondent is directed to handover the possession of the allotted unit to the complainant complete in all aspects as per specifications of buyer's agreement within one month from date of this order, as the occupation certificate in respect of the said project has already been obtained by it from the competent authority. - VI.
+The respondent shall not charge anything from the complainant which is not part of the buyer's agreement and the provisions of the Affordable Housing Policy, 2013. - 44.
+This decision shall mutatis mutandis apply to cases mentioned in para 3 of this order. - 45.
 The complaints stand disposed of.
 True certified copy of this order shall be placed in the case file of each matter.
+Files be consigned to the registry.